Fluorine Electron Configuration and Atomic Orbital Diagram

 - 2Cs + F2 → 2CsF

-Reaction of fluorine atom with element of group-2
+The reaction of the fluorine atom with the element of group 2

 Group-2 elements are Beryllium(Be), Magnesium(Mg), Calcium(Ca), Strontium(Sr), Barium(Ba).
 Fluorine atoms react with group-2 elements to form compounds.